UK Pensions And Tax In Portugal

 New pension freedoms allow you to move abroad, take your hard-earned savings with you, and potentially escape some of the taxes that would otherwise apply here in Britain.

-It is possible to move to Portugal and pay absolutely no tax whatsoever on your pension, whether you decide to take it as one lump sum or as a regular income.
+It is possible to move to Portugal and pay a low tax rate on your pension, whether you decide to take it as one lump sum or as a regular income.

 This is because the United Kingdom has a double tax treaty with Portugal and, in 2009, Portugal introduced the Non-Habitual Residents Regime.